-Here’s what we know about 'Atlanta' season four
+'Atlanta' shares season four US release date

-The near-four-year-wait for the return of Donald Glover‘s brilliantly uncompromising comedy-drama Atlanta finally ended back in March with the arrival of season three (don’t worry, the UK will get to see it in June).
+The near-four-year wait for the return of Donald Glover‘s brilliantly uncompromising comedy-drama Atlanta finally ended back in March (or June in the UK) with the arrival of season three.

-Sadly, however, the end is already in sight: Glover has never wanted Atlanta to be on the air for too long, and it was recently confirmed that the show’s upcoming fourth season will also be its last.
+Sadly, however, the end is already in sight: Glover has never wanted Atlanta to run for too long, and it was recently confirmed that the show’s upcoming fourth season will be its last.
 As we prepare, then, to say goodbye to one of best TV shows around, here is everything we know so far about Atlanta season four.

 Is there a release date for Atlanta season four yet?

-The fourth and final season of the series is set to premiere in the autumn of 2022.
+The fourth and final season of Atlanta is set to premiere on September 15.

-FX, the channel which screens Atlanta in North America, announced back in February that the show’s fourth season, which has already finished filming, will air first in the US “in the fall”.
+A teaser was released back in July announcing that new episodes would air in September, although a UK release date is still yet to be confirmed.

 Speaking to PEOPLE about the final day of filming season four, Glover recalled: “It was really fun, everybody clapped, it was nice.
 But it was sad because we all really grew up together, none of us really knew what this was going to be, and everybody’s grown up and has families [now].
 It just feels very special.
 It was kind of sad just because endings are sad, but they also mean that you had something special.”